Experience the Spectacle of Outdoor Theater at its Finest

 The Lost Colony

-Come see epic battles and Indian dances.
-Experience the sorrow and heartbreak of tragedy and loss.
-Witness the pageantry of the Queen and her court and celebrate the birth of Virginia Dare, the first English child born in America.
-There is music, laughter, romance and dance.
+Come see epic battles, Native American choreography, a dedicated musical score and impressive lighting.
+Also, experience the sorrow and heartbreak of tragedy and loss.
+Witness the pageantry of the Queen and her court as well as celebrate the birth of Virginia Dare, the first English child born in America.

-Over 130 actors, technicians, designers and volunteers gather each spring to begin rehearsals to bring The Lost Colony to life for another summer season.
+We welcome more than 120 actors, technicians, designers and volunteers to bring the production to life for every summer on the Outer Banks.
 The production is enormous.
 The stage itself is over three times larger than most Broadway stages in New York City.
 You will be seated in the center of the action with the show happening on three sides of you and even sometimes right next to you in the aisle.

 The Lost Colony outdoor drama is the “grandfather” of all outdoor dramas and is produced by the Roanoke Island Historical Association (RIHA), a non-profit whose mission is to celebrate the history of the first English colonies on Roanoke Island, North Carolina, and to honor the founders of The Lost Colony symphonic drama through drama, education, and literature.